vacu9708/vacu9708/README.md

 <img src = "https://user-images.githubusercontent.com/67142421/150077748-22b2694c-35bf-40a0-858e-a46cff23c9ef.jpg" width="208" height="267">

 ### *There is no such thing as free happiness*
-* 🥅Though this is a worn-out phrase, I would really like to try hard to learn new things and grow to be a better developer.
+* 🥅With this motto, I have been trying hard to learn new things and grow to be a better developer as shown below.
-* 🌲I would like to try my best to work well with my team.

-## Contacts
+## ☎️ Contacts
 * Email : vacu9708@naver.com
 * Github : https://github.com/vacu9708